- Our school district is named for Harry E. Tolles, the district’s first superintendent.

 Tolles’ 223,000 square-foot facility boasts instructional and functional labs, academic classrooms, auditoriums, a fully operational restaurant, hair and nail spa, small animal care facility, automotive repair and maintenance center, digital media lab, community preschool, medical and fire labs and many other career spaces.

-Facts About Tolles
+Additional Facts About Tolles

 Tolles operates on the same levy that was passed in 1972, only its millage has been reduced three times.
 Tolles receives 0% state funding.

 Tolles has only had four superintendents leading the district in its 44-year history.